pieter-degroote/UltimateKEYS-testing/README.md

 A keyboard layout (for AutoHotkey), tailored for Romanian programmers (testing).
 See the folder **`romanian-prog`** for the overlay scripts and images.

+## Colemak keyboard layout :

+A test version which features 'Colemak' as the base layout.
+See the folder **`colemak-test`** for the overlay scripts and images.

 ## Switching between 'classic' and 'SW' operation with Scroll Lock